hanez/spaceapi-gtk/README.md

 Installation
 ------------

-Just copy "dooris" to a folder in your $PATH.
+Just copy "spaceapi-gtk" to a folder in your $PATH.
 I do:

     cp ./spaceapi-gtk ~/bin/